 He took her chin and lifted her face, and the curl in his lip pulled back into a genuine smile.

-‘So beautiful,’ he whispered, pushing back her maid’s cap and untying her hair so it flowed in blazing locks down her shoulders.
-He brushed his fingers through it, gazing at it, then turned to the buttons on her shirt, undoing them one by one, his breath hot and eager against her face.
+‘So beautiful.’
+He pushed back her maid’s cap and untied her hair so it flowed in blazing locks down her shoulders.
+He brushed his fingers through it, gazing at it, then turned to the buttons on her shirt, undoing them one by one.

 He found her breasts, his palms rough against her skin, then pressed his face into her throat and sucked.
 She gasped as he pushed her against the desk, the hard timber ramming into her backside.

 ‘Turn around,’ he said in her ear, his voice thick with lust.
 Lucella’s heart hammered harder.
 ‘I said turn around!’